CThomas87/mobile-widgets/README.md

 php artisan native:run ios
 ```

-If you use Mobile Air plugin management, install/enable this plugin there and then run the same NativePHP build/run commands so the local native projects pick up changes.
+If you use NativePHP Mobile plugin management, install/enable this plugin there and then run the same NativePHP build/run commands so the local native projects pick up changes.

 ## Permissions